kevinlogan94/SeniorDesign/README.md

 Files include:

-access.php

-check.php - File pulls the specific checkboxes out of the databases.
-Included on landing and create new event/charity/program page.
+access.php - File handles submission of login form

 dashboard.php - File for the Dashboard.
 Page that allows organizations to edit, delete, and create events/programs/charities.